Kingdom of Pergamon

 Theatre of Pergamon, one of the steepest theatres in the world, has a capacity of 10,000 people and was constructed in the 3rd century BC.

 The Kingdom of Pergamon, Pergamene Kingdom, or Attalid kingdom was a Greek state during the Hellenistic period that ruled much of the Western part of Asia Minor (now Turkey) from its capital city of Pergamon.
-It was ruled by the Attalid dynasty (/ˈætəlᵻd/; Δυναστεία των Ατταλιδών).
+It was ruled by the Attalid dynasty (/ˈætəlᵻd/; Δυναστεία τῶν Ἀτταλιδῶν).

 The kingdom was a rump state that was created from the territory ruled by Lysimachus, a general of Alexander the Great.
-Philetaerus, one of Lysimachus' lieutenants, rebelled and took the city of Pergamon and its environs with him; Lysimachus died soon after in 281 BC.
+Philetaerus, one of Lysimachus' lieutenants, rebelled and seized the city of Pergamon and the surrounding regions; Lysimachus died soon after in 281 BC.
 The new kingdom was initially in a vassal-like relationship of nominal fealty to the Seleucid Empire, but exercised considerable autonomy and soon became entirely independent.
 It was a monarchy ruled by Philetaerus's extended family and their descendants.
 It lasted around 150 years before being eventually absorbed by the Roman Republic during the period from 133-129 BC.